 The term “cocktail” can have a few different meanings, depending on the context.
-Cocktails are a delicious and versatile way to enjoy a variety of flavours.
+Cocktails are a delicious and versatile way to enjoy a variety of flavors.
 However, in this context, it has been used figuratively to describe a different blend of leadership styles in a rapidly changing environment.
 It throws more light into the fact that no one style of leadership fits all.

 Just like a skilled bartender crafts the perfect cocktail by blending different spirits and mixers, effective leaders combine various leadership styles to navigate different situations and bring out the best in their teams.